equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 Other good references explaining Bounded context is [Elixir Phoenix 1.3 by Chris McCord - bounded context in Phoenix](https://youtu.be/tMO28ar0lW8?t=15m31s).
 It's about different programming language => Elixir (functional programming lang.)

-To me this talk was quite opening to way of thinking of bounded contexts in Monolith so I definitely recommending to watch few minutes of that talk abound bounded contexts
+To me this talk was quite eye-opening in term of how to  think of bounded contexts in Monolith.
+So I definitely recommending to watch few minutes of that talk abound bounded contexts.

 #### Microservices

-Like I said microservices are the ultimate respresentation of Bounded Contexts.
+Like I said microservices are the ultimate representation of Bounded Contexts.
 I've covered this topic in a talk [Web Architecture choices & Ruby](https://skillsmatter.com/skillscasts/11594-lrug-march) ([youtube mirror](https://www.youtube.com/watch?v=xhEyUYTuSQw))

 Or if you want even better talk I'm recommending [Microservices talk by Martin Fowler](https://www.youtube.com/watch?v=wgdBVIX9ifA)

-In general microservices are isolated applications that will just exchange data inbetween each other.
+In general microservices are isolated applications that will just exchange data / call actions in-between each other via HTTP calls.
 Although they are cool on paper they are super hard to do right, especially if you are small team.
 But they are great solution if you are Amazon or Google size company.

+## Discussion